 - Viewed as “odd” or “eccentric” by peers

 - Appears to lack empathy

-The Center for Autism and Developmental Disorders at Western Psychiatric Institute and Clinic of UPMC has a long history of serving individuals with autism across the life span and provides specialized programs including:
+The Center for Autism and Developmental Disorders (CADD) at UPMC Western Psychiatric Hospital has a long history of serving autistic individuals across the life span and provides specialized programs including: